 OpenVPN is free to install and provide secure access to your private business network on-premise.
-Milesight routers and gateways could work as OpenVPN client and connect to the OpenVPN server.
-This chapter will take openVPN cloud as example to describe how to configure the OpenVPN client on Milesight routers and gateways.
+Milesight routers could work as OpenVPN client and connect to the OpenVPN server.
+This chapter will take openVPN cloud as example to describe how to configure the OpenVPN client on Milesight routers and CPEs.
+If you need to connect Milesight gateways/hotspots to openVPN cloud, please refer to How to Connect Milesight Gateways to OpenVPN Cloud

 -OpenVPN Cloud Account